 Tel: +27 (0)21 650 2844

-- South African writing, history and performance culture
+- 20c and contemporary literature; South African writing, history and performance cultures

 - Environmental humanities; Anthropocene arts and activism; literature and the environmental imagination

 - Memory and forgetting: literatures of dementia, Alzheimer's disease and lost memories

 I joined the department in 2010 as a lecturer in southern African and postcolonial literatures, and since then my research has grown steadily out of my doctoral work into three different but related branches.

 The first concerns genres and forms of narrative non-fiction, initially within the South African context, but also in other transitional, postcolonial or decolonising societies.
 A book on this subject, Experiments with Truth: Narrative Non-fiction and the Coming of Democracy in South Africa, appeared in the African Articulations series from James Currey / Boydell and Brewer in 2019.
 It explores the array of non-fictional modes that are simultaneously drawn on, refashioned and blurred into each other in South African writing: life writing, memoir, experimental auto/biography, investigative journalism, the Struggle memoir, the diary, microhistorical and archival reconstruction.